-Autumn is a riot of colors.
-I love the Arctic nature in the fall.
-The surrounding landscape, uniformly green in summer, now blossoms with all colors: all shades of yellow, orange and red.
-It’s time to give your attention to shooting inside the islands: by the lakes and in the woods.
+Autumn is a riot of colours.
+I love the arctic nature in autumn.
+The surrounding landscape, evenly green in summer, now blooms in all colours: all shades of yellow, orange and red.
+It is time to pay your attention to shooting inside the islands: by the lakes and in the forest.

 The best time for hiking

-In winter, hiking in the mountains associated with a likelihood of avalanches and cold.
-This makes it very dangerous to go into Lofoten mountains without special equipment and experience.
+In winter, hiking in the mountains is associated with the probability of avalanches and cold.
+This makes it very dangerous to go hiking in the Lofoten mountains without special equipment and experience.

 The best time for photo shooting